JanSharp/VRCRotationGrip/README.md

 Head to my [VCC Listing](https://jansharp.github.io/vrc/vcclisting.xhtml) and follow the instructions there.

-# One Time Setup

-Drag the `UpdateManager` prefab from the JanSharp Common package into your scene.
-It must keep that exact name and be at the root of the hierarchy.

 # Usage

 The way the `RotationGrip` script works is it rotates a given object whenever the object the `RotationGrip` is picked up (using a VRC Pickup script).
 The object `To Rotate` then gets rotated such that it perfectly faces _away from_ the held object.